Netcracker/KubeMarine/documentation/Maintenance.md

 This procedure includes the following steps:
 1. Verify and merge all the specified parameters into the inventory
-2. Install and configure containerd and podman
+2. Install and configure containerd
 3. Install crictl
 4. Implement the following steps on each control-plane and worker node by node:
     1. Drain the node